-Most women know someone whose life has been affected by breast cancer, the most common cancer among Australian women.
-Using functional pathology testing, it is possible to identify a major risk factor for developing breast cancer and effectively reduce this risk using natural treatments.
+Most women know someone whose life has been affected by breast cancer, which is the most common cancer among Australian women.
+Using functional pathology testing, it is possible to identify a major risk factor in developing breast cancer and effectively reduce this risk using natural treatments.

 The National Breast and Ovarian Centre has recently launched an online risk calculator to help you assess whether you have an increased or decreased overall breast cancer risk.